Polygonalr/scuffscript/README.md

 This monorepo contains two projects:
 - **The ScuffScript compiler** which is written in Rust.
 It deals with the lexing, parsing and translation of ScuffScript code into its MLIR dialect.
-- **The ScuffScript MLIR dialect** which is written in C++, and deals with all the heavy lifting of defining valid operations for ScuffScript's MLIR dialect and lowering them to LLVM.
+- **The ScuffScript MLIR dialect** which is written in C++, ~~and deals with all the heavy lifting of defining valid operations for ScuffScript's MLIR dialect and lowering them to LLVM~~.
+  - Currently unmaintained and unused as I have no confidence in developing custom dialects.